Defense Distributed: DEFCAD

-Public and community submissions to DEFCAD rose quickly, and in March 2013, at the SXSW Interactive festival, Wilson announced a repurposed and expanded DEFCAD as a separate entity that would serve as a 3D search engine and development hub, while maintaining the spirit of access endemic to Defense Distributed.
-DEFCAD has been called "The Pirate Bay of 3D Printing" and "the anti-Makerbot."
+Public and community submissions to DEFCAD rose rapidly, and in March 2013, at the SXSW Interactive festival, Wilson announced a repurposed and expanded DEFCAD as a separate entity that would serve as a 3D search engine and development hub, while maintaining the spirit of access endemic to Defense Distributed.
+DEFCAD has been called "The Pirate Bay of 3D Printing" and "the anti-Makerbot".

 Ghost Gunner

 In October 2014, Defense Distributed began selling to the public a miniature CNC mill for completing receivers for the AR-15 semi-automatic rifle.
 For a review of the machine in Wired, Andy Greenberg manufactured a series of lowers and called the machine "absurdly easy to use."

-Since 2016 the Ghost Gunner has been recognized as the most popular machine tool for the production of ghost guns.
+Since 2016 the Ghost Gunner has been recognized as the most popular machine tool for the production of privately made firearms.

+G80

+In 2025, Defense Distributed released the G80, an 80% receiver platform designed to comply with the requirements established in Bondi v.
+VanDerStok.
+The G80 was developed in response to the Supreme Court's March 26, 2025 decision in Bondi v.
+VanDerStok (previously Garland v.
+VanDerStok), which established that firearm kits are legal when they: (a) ship without every necessary component, (b) require uncommon tools, and (c) take an hour or more to complete.

+The platform consists of three main components: an unfinished receiver made from heat-treated billet steel with a nitride finish, a grip module manufactured using Multi Jet Fusion PA11 Black material, and a specialized jig designed for either manual or CNC completion methods.
+The system is compatible with Glock G19 Gen3 components and magazines.

+The G80's release came after major competitors in the 80% receiver market ceased operations due to legal challenges.
+Polymer80, once the largest manufacturer of 80% firearm kits, shut down in July 2024 following numerous lawsuits and regulatory pressures.
+Defense Distributed positioned the G80 as "the new standard in federal compliance" for privately made firearms.

 Administration

 Legal history

-Defense Distributed was seeking 501(c)(3) federal tax exemption but they abandoned their application after being denied by the IRS.
+Defense Distributed once sought 501(c)(3) federal tax exemption, but its application was denied by the IRS.

 The organization operates to publish intellectual property and information developed by licensed firearms manufacturers and the public.

-Cody Wilson has a Type 7 Federal Firearms License (FFL).
+Cody Wilson has had a Type 7 Federal Firearms License (FFL).

 Legal challenges

 Stratasys confiscation

 Learning of Defense Distributed's plans in 2012, manufacturer Stratasys, Ltd threatened legal action and demanded the return of the 3D printer it had leased to Wilson.
-On September 26, before the printer was assembled for use, Wilson received an email from Stratasys suggesting that he might use the printer "for illegal purposes".
+On September 26, before the printer was assembled for use, Wilson received an email from Stratasys suggesting that he might use the printer "...for illegal purposes..."

 Stratasys immediately canceled its lease with Wilson and sent a team to confiscate the printer the next day.
 Wilson was subsequently questioned by the ATF when visiting an ATF field office in Austin, Texas to inquire about legalities and regulations relating to the Wiki Weapons project.